Renault patent: generating hydrogen by high temperature steam conversion

 These three points have strong similarities with the pantone process (in 100% pantone phase and not water doping): no catalyst, the presence of water vapor and use of conventional fuels.
 Temperatures similar operation.

-Thus we read: "For hydrocarbons heavier than methane, (reforming) temperatures are lower (less than 850 ° C)"
+Thus we read: "For hydrocarbons heavier than methane, the temperature (reforming) are lower (below 850 ° C)"

 Autothermal reforming is also mentioned: it is a thermal equilibrium between a partial oxidation reaction (exothermic) and reforming (endothermic) which can be particularly interesting in some cases.